manabutameni/Imgur/README.md

 This script was made with the intent to be used without any requirements and will work on a fresh install of a minimal system.
 As long as you have /bin/bash and the mktemp and curl commands this script should work out of the box.

+#### What this script does not do:

+This script will not update an album.
+For example, if there's an album that is frequently updated that you enjoy following, this script (by design) cannot and will not update that album with the newest images.
+When you download an album this script will check for that album's name.
+Then it will make sure that the current working directory does not contain a directory with a similar name.
+If it does, than it will create a new directory with random digits to prevent clobbering an existing directory.
+Just imagine if you tried downloading an album that was titled "Pictures".